-Emil Tedeschi, the founder of Tedeschi Winery re-planted his current vineyard in 1974 and then moved to Hawaii and co-founded Hawaii’s most famous winery called Maui’s Winery at Ulupalakua Ranch.
+Emil Tedeschi, the founder of Tedeschi Winery re-planted his current Calistoga vineyard in 1974 and then moved to Hawaii and co-founded Hawaii’s most famous winery called Maui’s Winery at Ulupalakua Ranch.
 In 1992 he moved back to the Napa area and took jobs at well-known wineries including Grgich Hills, Cain, and Mondavi.
-After many years of wine making and involvement in the wine industry he released his first vintage of Napa Cabernet (2002).

 Their wines are often Bordeaux in style in that the grapes are picked at lower brix, the alcohol is lower and it is refreshingly not the huge fruit driven Cabernet’s that you can commonly find in the Napa area.
 Their older Cabernet Sauvignons especially, show best when paired with food.

-The early Tedeschi’s Cabernets often saw 36 months in oak which was longer than many wineries, but the wines are not oak driven by any means.
-The reason for this their barrel program incorporates mostly neutral French Oak and some American oak.
+The early Tedeschi Cabernet Sauvignon wines often saw 36 months in oak which was longer than many wineries, but the wines were not oak driven by any means.
+The reason for this is their barrel program incorporates mostly neutral French Oak and some American oak.
 In this regards, the focus of the wine making is to show the pure expression of the actual vineyard.
 In addition these wines are not fined before bottling.
 The winery is the oldest active bonded winery within the city of Calistoga.

 The 2003 and 2004 vintages are both made in a similar style with similar palate structure.
 They are very food friendly wines and are the first two vintages made.
 Both vintages have subtle noses with hints of plums and blackberries on the palate.
 These wines have finishes that are smooth and very long.

-The 2004 wine is ruby color in the glass.
+The 2004 Cabernet Sauvignon is ruby color in the glass.
 The bouquet is elegant and shows more red fruit aromas than dark fruit including raspberry and red currant.
 The aromas also hint of rose petal and graphite.
 The entry is lean with a medium to full bodied palate.
 This is a balanced wine throughout with a nice touch of tartness – including plum and cranberry.
-There are slightly spicy notes of oak as well as a smokiness towards the finish.
+Slightly spicy notes of oak as well as a smokiness show towards the finish.
 Dusty tannins complete this clean and pleasing finish.
 The Tedeschi Vineyard has great natural acidity which helps make this an excellent food wine.
 Today, it is somewhat rare to have a Napa Cabernet Sauvignon under 14% alcohol and this wine is at 13.5%

-This is a boutique winery; their total production hovers around 2000 cases each year.
+This is a boutique winery; their total production hovers around 2000 cases each year (although there are plans to grow the production).
 As production has increased they have entered their wines into various competitions – taking several Best of Class and Best of Show medals.